itlwas/lk/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 **`lk`** is a powerful and user-friendly command-line tool for Windows, designed as an enhanced alternative to the standard `ls` or `dir` commands.
-It provides a rich set of features for listing directories and files with improved readability, sorting, filtering, and interactive capabilities.
+It provides a rich set of features for listing directories and files with improved readability, sorting, filtering, and advanced customization options.

 ## ✨ Key Features

 `lk` goes beyond basic directory listing, offering a range of options to tailor the output to your needs:

 *   **Colorized Output:** Visually distinguish file types with colors (binaries, folders, symlinks).
 *   **Detailed Information:** Display file attributes, sizes (human-readable), modification and creation times, and even file owners in long listing format.
 *   **Versatile Sorting:** Sort files by name (natural sort for numbers), size, modification time, or extension, in forward or reverse order.
 *   **Directory Grouping:** Option to group directories first for clearer organization.
 *   **Recursive Listing:** Explore subdirectories recursively with `-R` option.
 *   **Tree View:** Visualize directory structure as a tree with `-T` option for a hierarchical overview.
 *   **File Filtering:** Filter files by name using a simple pattern.
-*   **Interactive Mode:**  Engage with your file system directly from the command line with interactive commands for navigation, file operations, and option toggling.
 *   **Summary Information:** Get a quick summary of directories, files, and total size within a directory.
 *   **File Preview:** Preview the first 10 lines of text files directly in the terminal.
 *   **Full Path Display:** Show the full path of files for clarity.
 *   **Hidden Files:** Option to show hidden files with `-a`.

+## ❌ Removed Feature

+- **Interactive Mode:** Removed due to lack of necessity and low usage.

 ## 🚀 Usage